 Buffalo Wild Wings

-4 Naked Tenders with Chipotle BBQ Seasoning, Sub Fries for Side Salad with Fat-Free Ranch Dressing
+4 Naked Tenders with Chipotle BBQ Seasoning, Sub Fries for Veggie Boat with Fat-Free Ranch Dressing

-One of the Worst Things About Buffalo Wild Wings?
+One of the worst things about Buffalo Wild Wings?
 Almost everything on their menu is saltier than the sea.
-And that's particularly bad as consumption of too much sodium is connected to hypertension, high blood pressure, and even addiction to sodium-laden fare.
+That's particularly bad, as consumption of too much sodium is connected to hypertension, high blood pressure, and even addiction to sodium-laden fare.
 Because we know you can't go to B-dubs without having some amount of chicken or sauce, your next best option besides a plain garden salad is this winning combo of the small order of naked (unbreaded) chicken tenders.
-Save yourself another 2,000 mg of sodium by spicing them up with a seasoned rub instead of sauce, and pair with a fiber-filled side salad.
+Save yourself another 2,000 milligrams of sodium by spicing them up with a seasoned rub instead of sauce, and pair with a fiber-filled side of celery and carrots.

 California Pizza Kitchen